Icy-Monster/Luau-Tips/README.md

 end)
 ```

-You can see how much the readability increases, just by seperating it into small chunks that share a common task.
-While there are no clear rules of how you should seperate your code, you should always focus on each group doing a simiral task.
+You can see how much the readability increases just by segregating it into small chunks that share a common task.
+While there are no clear rules for how you should separate your code, you should always focus on each group doing a similar task.

 ## 3.6 Nesting
-Closely related to paragraphs, nesting is how many "levels" that your code has.
+Closely related to paragraphs, nesting is how many "levels" your code has.
-If not quickly handled nesting can become a nightmare to look at.
+If not quickly handled, nesting can become a nightmare to look at.

 Here's a small example that displays nesting and how to fix it: